-Mathematics Major, Teacher Licensure: To be licensed to teach mathematics at the secondary level, a student must meet the following requirements: 1) completion of all core curriculum requirements for the B.A. or B.S. degree, 2) completion of all professional requirements mandated by the State of Mississippi licensure standards, 3) completion of the requirements for a major in mathematics that includes MAT 210, 310, 411, 335, 270 or 336 or 337, 341, 436, 441, and three hours of approved mathematics electives numbered above MAT 252.
+Mathematics Major, Teacher Licensure: To be licensed to teach mathematics at the secondary level, a student must meet the following requirements: 1) completion of all core curriculum requirements for the B.A. or B.S. degree, 2) completion of all professional requirements mandated by the State of Mississippi licensure standards, 3) completion of the requirements for a major in mathematics that includes MAT 210; 310; 411; 335; 270 or 336 or 337; 341; 436; 441 or 432 or 338; and three additional hours of approved mathematics electives numbered above MAT 252.
 Students must be advised from the both the department of mathematics and the department of education.